JoeyStanley/jekyll-for-designers/research.md

 **Joseph A. Stanley** (2018).
 "Changes in the Timber Industry as a Catastrophic Event: <sc>bag</sc>-Raising in Cowlitz County, Washington" *Penn Working Papers in Linguistics, 24(2).*
 <a href="https://repository.upenn.edu/pwpl/vol24/iss2/16/" class="link" target="_blank" title="link to this paper online"></a>

-**Joseph A. Stanley**.
-(2017).
-“The perception and production of two vowel mergers in Cowlitz County, Washington.”
-Paper presented at the American Dialect Society Annual Meeting.
-Austin, TX.
-<a href="/downloads/160813-ADS2017.pdf" class="abstract" target="_blank" title="open a pdf of the abstract to this presentation in a new window"></a>
-<a href="/downloads/170105-ADS-slides.pptx" class="slides" title="download the powerpoint slides for this presentation"></a>

 <br/>